SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/00-Let-vs-Var.md

 [slide]
 # Var and Let

-Different data types have different **sizes** in the computer's memory.
+Different data types have different **sizes** in computer's memory.

-Everything in computers is **units and zeros**, for example int is 32bit, which means that in order to write int in the computer's m**emory thirty-two units and zeros** are needed.
+Everything in computers is **units and zeros**, for example int is 32bit, which means that in order to write int in the computer's memory, **thirty-two units and zeros are needed.**

-Thus we tell the computer that it must set aside thirty-two bits to read our number.
+Thus, we tell the computer that it must set aside thirty-two bits, in order to read our number.

-For **floating-point numbers**, such as 3.17, the computer must set 64bit to store them in memory.
+For **floating-point numbers**, such as 3.17, the computer must set aside 64 bits to store them in the memory.

-This is the reason why we need **data types** so that the size **can be known to the program** so that it can work correctly.
+This is the reason why we need **data types** so that the size can be known to the program in order to work correctly.

 When we declare a variable and assign a **value** to it, this value is called a literal.

-The literal in programming means to write a variable with such a value that the interpreter **understands** the type of this variable.
+A literal in programming means to write a variable with such a value that the interpreter **understands** the type of this variable.

-[ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) or ES6 introduced two new ways to create variables, `let` and `const`, before that only `var` was used.
+[ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) or ES6 introduced two new ways to create variables – `let` and `const`.
+Before that, only `var` was used.

-The characteristic of `var` is that it is a variable that works in the so-called. functional scope.
+`Var` is a variable that works in the so-called functional scope

 ``` JavaScript
 {